How to Protect Yourself from MetaData Retention

 If you want TOR network protection but are unwilling to use the TOR browser, you can use NordVPN, which provides TOR functionality over its TOR-over-VPN servers.

-Protect Mobile Calls and SMS
+3. Protect mobile calls and SMS

-Since Metadata Retention includes the summary of your email communication, e.g., sender and recipient email addresses and timestamps, therefore, protecting it should be your utmost priority.
-If you are flexible, you should move to end-to-end encrypted emails services like Tutanota or Protonmail.
-Other services like Outlook and Gmail do not provide such encryption out of the box; therefore, you can use third-party extensions like Mailvelope that encrypts your emails with OpenPGP encryption.
+Since Metadata Retention includes a summary of your email communication, e.g., sender and recipient email addresses and timestamps, protecting it should be your utmost priority.
+If you are flexible, you should move to end-to-end encrypted email services like Tutanota or Protonmail.

-Use HTTPs Everywhere
+5. Use HTTPs Everywhere

 For example, the website defaults to unencrypted HTTP or redirects its encrypted HTTPs pages to unencrypted ones.
 The HTTPs Everywhere extension – by EFF & Tor Project itself – fixes these problems by rewriting these requests to HTTPs.
 However, all the communication before successful HTTPs encrypted communication is monitored by your ISPs with timestamps under metadata retention requirements.
-So it is necessary to use a VPN along with the HTTPs Everywhere extension.
+So, it is necessary to use a VPN along with the HTTPs Everywhere extension.

 Social media profiles tell more about us than ourselves; it is like the silo of information ideal for mandatory Data Retention practice.
-It can show our psychological behavior, what we are doing, likes and dislikes, shopping patterns, etc. Such information is valuable not only for marketing analytics purposes but also for keeping tabs on people’s activities.
-Social media websites such as Facebook, Google Plus, and Twitter track you via scripts that you can block using extensions like Privacy Badger or Disconnect that send ‘Do Not Track requests to the websites to prevent social tracking.
+It can show our psychological behavior, actions, likes and dislikes, shopping patterns, etc. Such information is valuable not only for marketing analytics purposes but also for keeping tabs on people’s activities.

 Share this article